VIS4ROB-lab/place_recognition_dataset_ral2019/README.md

 ## Clausius Street dataset (Air-Ground)

 Clausius Street dataset consists of both an air-sequence and a hand-held sequence recorded on the same day along a residential street with the camera facing the buildings of one street side.
-These combined sequences present extreme viewpoint changes with images captured from a very wide baseline (air to ground).
+These combined sequences present extreme viewpoint changes with images captured from a very wide baseline (air to ground) and challenging illumination changes.

 ### Examples